enraiser/keystone-enreg/README.md

         'siteurl': 'http://mysite.com/',
     });
     ```
-4. In routes/index.js inside module.exports
+2. In routes/index.js inside module.exports

     ```javascript
     require('keystone-enreg').routes(app);
     ```
-5. Add welcome.jade  at templates/emails
+3. Add welcome.jade  at templates/emails

     ```html
     extends ../layouts/default

     block body-contents
         h1 Hi #{first_name},
-        p.text-larger We would like to verify your EmailID to enroll you on #{brand}: p.text-larger click
+        p.text-larger We would like to verify your EmailID to enroll you on #{brand}. p.text-larger click&nbsp;
             a(href='#{link}')
                 strong this link
-                        | to complete this verification
+            | &nbsp;to complete this verification.
     ```
-6. In User model add a boolean field called valid
+4. In User model add a boolean field called valid

     ```javascript
       valid: { type: Boolean, initial: true},
     ```
-7. In default.jade change SignIn and SignOut links  and add SignUp link
+5. In default.jade change SignIn and SignOut links  and add SignUp link

     ```html
     if user